lurchmath/lurchmath.github.io/docs/tut-09a-real-math.md

 ## Okay, it's just propositional logic, but they're real proofs

 One of the early topics in some introduction to proof courses is logic, often starting with propositional logic.
-You may have noticed the example proof below (in propositional logic) on [the documentation home page](index.md).
+Consider the example propositional logic proof below.

 <div class='lurch-embed' width='100%' height='500px' validate='true'>
 {